Basis sets¶

 The matrix used to project spherical functions from the unit sphere onto the detector.
 If

-is a residual between a projection from Gaussian kernel to detector space and data from projectioni
+ris a residual between a projection from Gaussian kernel to detector space and data from projectioni, thenM[i].T @ rgives the associated gradient in Gaussian kernel space.

 - property projection_matrix_hash: str¶